 How to Use a Copyrighted Image

 Without a doubt, using a non-copyrighted image is much easier and requires no charge compared to a copyrighted image.
-However, there are certain disadvantages that comes with using non copyrighted images.
-First, some of the non copyrighted images can have poor quality compared to the copyrighted ones.
-Other high quality non copyrighted images may be very common.
+However, there are certain disadvantages that come with using non-copyrighted images.
+First, some of the non-copyrighted images can have poor quality compared to the copyrighted ones.
+Other high-quality non-copyrighted images may be very common.
 Also, their effectiveness may be weakened the more times you see an image appearing in diverse places.
-Moreover, suppliers of non copyrighted images are usually do not have checkup processes in place.
+Moreover, suppliers of non-copyrighted images are usually do not have checkup processes in place.
 Consecutively, this can increase the possibility of a disagreement arising.

 Fair Use of Copyrighted Images

-Fair use is usually mistaken for free use which are very different areas.
+Fair use is usually mistaken for free use which is very different areas.
 Fair use is a legal omission to the exclusive rights a holder owns for his or her copyrighted work.
-The main aim of the fair use is to permit restricted and rational uses for the copyrighted work considering that the use does not affect the holder’s rights or hinder their right to do with the work what they want.
-In addition, it allow for uses that will benefit society and the public good.
-In order to know if the use of a particular image is a fair use or not four factors should be considered:
+The main aim of the fair use is to permit restricted and rational uses for the copyrighted work considering that the user does not affect the holder’s rights or hinder their right to do with the work what they want.
+In addition, it allows for uses that will benefit society and the public good.
+In order to know if the use of a particular image is fair use or not four factors should be considered:

 - Second, the nature of the copyrighted work; certain work including imaginary and unpublished work acquire a higher level of copyright protection compared to works that are real and broadly existing.

-As mentioned earlier, there are numerous websites that offer non copyrighted images for instance: public domain, licensed creative commons or inexpensive stock images.
-Therefore, no one would need to use copyrighted image for enhancing their site, or making their presentation more visually appealing.
+As mentioned earlier, there are numerous websites that offer non-copyrighted images for instance: public domain licensed creative commons or inexpensive stock images.
+Therefore, no one would need to use a copyrighted image for enhancing their site or making their presentation more visually appealing.
 Don’t be afraid to use images.
 The information above should help you make good decisions when searching for your next image.

 The Truth about Using Images

 There’s a lot of misunderstanding about how you can use images online.
 Many people think that because an image has been published online then they are free to use it.
 However, this is not true.
 Most pictures online are copyrighted.
-Copyright is a legal protection provided to the authors of “original works of authorship” automatically once the work is created.
+Copyright is legal protection provided to the authors of “original works of authorship” automatically once the work is created.
 In other words, regarding images, the second a person takes a photo, they own the copyright to it.
-Therefore, a copyrighted image is an image that is owned and legally protected to its holder and cannot be used by any other person unless it is altered or used according the fair use doctrine.
-On the other hand, non copyrighted images, is any picture, clip art or vector whose either copyright has terminated or did not exist from the start.
+Therefore, a copyrighted image is an image that is owned and legally protected to its holder and cannot be used by any other person unless it is altered or used according to the fair use doctrine.
+On the other hand, non-copyrighted images are any pictures, clip art or vector whose either copyright has terminated or did not exist from the start.